Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - White's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers are the third-best defensive squad in the league, conceding 110.9 points per contest.
+- Giving up 110.9 points per game, the 76ers are the third-ranked team in the NBA on defense.

-- The 76ers allow 41.2 rebounds per game, ranking second in the NBA.
+- On the boards, the 76ers are second in the league, allowing 41.2 rebounds per game.

-- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.
+- The 76ers concede 24.2 assists per game, sixth-ranked in the league.

-- In terms of 3-pointers, the 76ers are ranked fifth in the NBA, giving up 11.6 makes per game.
+- Looking at 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Derrick White vs. the 76ers